Sabeniano/AO-Api-Prototype-Project/README.md

 For a more in depth API Userguide: https://github.com/BalenD/AO-Api-Prototype-Project/blob/master/API_Userguide.md

-The guide will show how to format your JSON, and what values to insert and expect.
+The userguide will show how to format your JSON, and what values to insert and expect.
 ## API endpoints
 #### User Resources
 - <code>GET</code> users